gpropf/clarity/README.md

 3. ~~Clean up update functions and standardize nomenclature.
 Mostly done, but need docstrings.~~
 4. ~~Collect global static data into a header or place at end of each header file so each new program doesn't need to create them.~~
 5. ~~Delete or disable unimplemented features.~~
-6. Set up real test template with standardized debug elements like a node audit button.
+6. Set up real test template with standardized debug elements like a node audit button. - Started...
 7. Event API.
 We still need a framework to offer people a way to easily use events.
 8. ~~Figure out what actually needs to be inline~~
-9. Rework ModelNode as DOM-less CN and think through model-driven updates and relationship to threads.
+9. ~~Rework ModelNode as DOM-less CN and think through model-driven updates and relationship to threads.~~

 ### Todo (Somewhat Lower Priority) ###
 1. Go through attributes list at w3schools and just look for fun stuff to add to the project.